Hryhoriy Chorny

-Hryhoriy Savych Chorny (Григорій (Грицько) Савич Чорний, Hryćko Czarny), died 1630, was a Hetman of the Dnieper Cossacks from 1628 to 1630 who represented the registered Cossacks while the larger bulk of unregistered ones elected Taras Fedorovych (Triasylo) as their popular leader.
+Hryhoriy (Hrytsko) Savych Chorny (Григорій (Грицько) Савич Чорний, Hryćko Czarny), died 1630, was a Hetman (Starshy) of the Registered Cossacks from 1628 to 1630.
+At the time, the larger bulk of unregistered Zaporizhian Cossacks elected Taras Fedorovych (Triasylo) as their popular leader.

 In 1628 Chorny along with Mykhailo Doroshenko took part in the Crimean campaign against the Crimean Tatars.
 Following Doroshenko's death both Fedorovych and Chorny laid their claim to Hetmanship while only the latter's claim was recognized by the Polish Crown despite Fedorovych's unquestionably larger popular support.

-As a Hetman, Chorny conducted pro-Polish policies, particularly aimed at suppression and control of the rank and file of the unregistered Cossacks.

-During the popular Fedorovych Uprising of unregistered Cossacks and peasants Chorny was captured by the rebels and had to stand trial before a Cossack military tribunal.
+In early 1630, hetman Chorny and government commissioner Adam Kisiel, due to instructions received from Field Crown Hetman Stanisław Koniecpolski, revised the Cossack register by excluding 300 Zaporizhian Cossacks.
+This action prompted the Fedorovych Uprising of unregistered Cossacks from the Bazavluk Sich against Chorny, who was captured by the rebels and had to stand trial before an unregistered Cossack military tribunal in Borovytsi (until 2020 a village in Chyhyryn Raion, now Cherkasy Raion, Cherkasy Oblast).
 He was found guilty and sentenced to death for the support of the Polish policies and the Union of Brest, a subtle attempt of Catholicization of unwilling traditionally Orthodox Ukrainians.
-Chorny was beheaded in Borovytsi, currently a village in Chyhyrynskyi Raion (district) of Cherkasy Oblast (province).
+Chorny was sentenced to death by beheading.